DANS-KNAW/easy-convert-bag-to-deposit/docs/index.md

     Options:

-         -t, --dataverse-identifier-type  <arg>   the field to be used as Dataverse identifier, either doi or urn:nbn -o, --output-dir  <arg>                  Empty directory that will receive completed SIPs with atomic moves.
+         -t, --dataverse-identifier-type  <arg>   the field to be used as Dataverse identifier, either doi or urn:nbn -d, --dir  <arg>                         directory with the deposits.
+These deposit-dirs each MUST have the uuid of the bag as directory name, and have one bag-dir each -o, --output-dir  <arg>                  Optional.
+Directory that will receive completed SIPs with atomic moves.
-                                                  It will be created if it does not exist.
-             --sip  <arg>                         A directory containing nothing but a bag --sips  <arg>                        A directory with directories containing nothing but a bag -h, --help                               Show help message
+         -h, --help                               Show help message
          -v, --version                            Show version of this program
     ---